aws-samples/aws-sam-custom-lib-optimized-setup/README.md

 The sample uses a "hello world" sam application that uses a custom logger defined in a git submodule.
 The custom logger will be installed by following the steps detailed in this Readme.

+> [!NOTE]
+> Note that the template defined in sam-app is intended to facilitate local development.
+It is not intended to be deployed as-is in a production environment.
+To productionize the template, please ensure security best-practices are followed, including making sure the Lambda function is deployed in a VPC.

 ## Setup

 See the local dir's [Readme](./local/README.md)